 - Step 7 – Checking site traffic statistics

-- Step 8 – Checking Web Extend output in your contact database
+- Step 8 – Checking the output in your contact database

 - We provide a number of tools to help you validate your integration as you implement it, including the Live Validator, the Live Events view, and our very own Inspector Gadget.

-- All data that is collected and stored by Web Extend is anonymous; only after it has been imported into the Emarsys database is the web behavior associated with actual contacts.
+- All data that is collected and stored by these scripts is anonymous; only after it has been imported into the Emarsys database is the web behavior associated with actual contacts.

-If you are using Web Extend in conjunction with Emarsys Predict, you should discuss your data collection policy with Emarsys Support, as the type of data collected depends greatly on the profile of your online business.
+- If you are using these scripts in conjunction with Emarsys Predict, you should discuss your data collection policy with Emarsys Support, as the type of data collected depends greatly on the profile of your online business.

-- Most important! – You don’t just want to collect data on all your current web pages – you also want to collect it on all the new pages you create in the future.
+Most importantly: You don’t just want to collect data on all your current web pages, you also want to collect it on all the new pages you create in the future.
 This includes new product pages and the landing pages you create for marketing campaigns.
 So you should also add the relevant commands to the templates you use for creating different page types.